I Want To...

 One of the most pivotal issues in designing and implementing Epic is determining its relationship with other older legacy systems, and deciding what data from those systems will be transferred to Epic in order to populate patient records with historical data.
 Several workgroups and committees have been looking at this issue, and have created recommendations for the Epic Ambulatory Deployment.

-Please note that the scope for data conversion at Howard County and Sibley Memorial is under development, and is not addressed below.
+Please note that the scope for data conversion at Howard County General Hospital and Sibley Memorial Hospital was established separately and is not addressed below.

-The following data is recommended for conversion into the Epic system The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center and Johns Hopkins Community Physicians:
+The following data has been or will be converted into Epic system at The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center and Johns Hopkins Community Physicians:

 - All existing data pertaining to patient information (MRNs and key demographics)